Ride-The-Lightning/RTL/README.md

 `$ Server is up and running, please open the UI at http://localhost:3000`

-#### Optional: Running RTL as a service (rpi or Linux platform users)
+#### Optional: Running RTL as a service (Rpi or Linux platform users)
-In case you are running a headless rpi or Linux node, you can configure RTL as a service.
+In case you are running a headless Rpi or a Linux node, you can configure RTL as a service.

 * Create RTL systemd unit and with the following content.
 Save and exit.
 ```bash